F5Networks/f5-aws-cloudformation/supported/failover/across-net/via-api/2nic/existing-stack/payg/README.md

 ## Important configuration notes
+  - All supported versions of F5 CloudFormation templates now include Application Services 3 Extension (AS3) v3.5.1 (LTS version) on the BIG-IP VE.
+AS3 uses a declarative configuration model, meaning you send a declaration file using a single Rest API call.
+See the [AS3 documentation](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/3.5.1/) for details on how to use AS3 on your BIG-IP VE(s).
   - There are new options for BIG-IP license bundles, including Per App VE LTM, Advanced WAF, and Per App VE Advanced WAF.
 See the [the version matrix](https://github.com/F5Networks/f5-aws-cloudformation/blob/master/aws-bigip-version-matrix.md) for details and applicable templates.
   - This template creates AWS Security Groups as a part of the deployment.
 For the external Security Group, this includes a port for accessing your applications on port 80/443.
 If your applications need additional ports, you must add those to the external Security Group created by the template.
 For instructions on adding ports, see the AWS documentation.
   - This solution uses the SSH key to enable access to the BIG-IP system(s).
 If you want access to the BIG-IP web-based Configuration utility, you must first SSH into the BIG-IP VE using the SSH key you provided in the template.
 You can then create a user account with admin-level permissions on the BIG-IP VE to allow access if necessary.